pingcap/docs-cn/upgrade-tidb-using-ansible.md

     TiKV3-2 ansible_host=172.16.10.6 deploy_dir=/data2/deploy tikv_port=20172 tikv_status_port=20182 labels="host=tikv3"
     ```

-## Step 4: Download TiDB latest binary to the Control Machine
+## Step 4: Download TiDB latest binary to the control machine

-Make sure that `tidb_version = latest` in the `tidb-ansible/inventory.ini` file, and then run the following command to download TiDB latest binary to the Control Machine:
+Make sure that `tidb_version = latest` in the `tidb-ansible/inventory.ini` file, and then run the following command to download TiDB latest binary to the control machine:

 {{< copyable "shell-regular" >}}